An Ideal Florence 2 Day Itinerary

 No trip to Italy is complete without a stop in Florence.
-It is a city filled with incredible museums, art galleries, viewpoints and gardens.
-This Florence 2 day itinerary will cover all of that and more.
+It is a city filled with incredible museums, art galleries, viewpoints, gardens and plenty more.
+This Florence 2 day itinerary will cover all of that as it also talks through many many helpful tips about the city.
 Although 2 days will just give you a glimpse of what this city has to offer, you will still be able to see and do so many different types of activities during your time there.
-I am hoping that this guide can at least get you going in the right direction when figuring out what to do on your trip to Florence.
+I am hoping that this guide can get you going in the right direction when figuring out what to do on your trip to Florence.
 Hope you enjoy!

 Table of Contents

 If you are flying to Florence and beginning your trip to Italy in this city, you will make the quick 30 minute ride from the airport to the city center.
-Alternatively if you are coming in from another city within Italy by train you will be arriving at the Florence train station, which is right in the heart of the city.
-Once you arrive at the train station, it could be as easy as walking to your hotel if close by.
-If not grab a taxi to and be on your way.
+Alternatively if you are coming in from another city within Italy by train you will be arriving at the main Florence train station, which is right in the heart of the city.
+Once you arrive at the train station, it could be as easy as walking to your hotel if close by or a quick taxi ride away.